If your struggling with BodyMind Articles issues, please take our survey to see the severity

 They were able to map out the environments, stimulus, mental and emotional factors present which then caused “expression” in the body of body mass, muscle, fatty deposits, tone, shape and style.
 Likewise they mapped the parallel mental/emotional personality traits that arose in the same dynamics.
 Dawkins is only a pioneer in as much that mainstream medical science has not denounced his views as heretical like what happened to Lamark and Reich over our recent past.

-Reich wrote his famous book "Character Analysis" in 1933.
-This book centres around the key hypothesis of the effect of environmental stimulus and the role of emotions and mental suffering as to how we each then formed body defences (characterology) and mental/emotional defences as a result.
+Reich wrote his famous book “Character Analysis” in 1933.
+This book centres around the key hypothesis of the effect of environmental stimulus and the role of emotions and mental suffering as to how we each then formed body defences (known as Characterology) and mental/emotional defences as a result.

 Nearly 80 years later the millions of clients put through these models over that time have validated the models and tightened our knowledge and refinement of each character type.
 Epigenetics has now started to show how these micro processes work at the cellular and DNA level but the important macro body of Reich, Lowen and Pierrakos work lies in front of us now waiting to be revisited and reinterpreted.

-My tradition which is known as Integrative Bodymind Psychotherapy (IBMP) stands on the shoulders of Reich, Lowen and Pierrakos, as well as the other key contributors such as Pat Ogden, Bruce Lipton, Geshe Kelsang Gyatso, Dalai Lama, Bob Barber, and other teachers who illuminated the path or who supported me in this journey.
+Our tradition at the Energetics Institute which is known as Integrative Body Mind Psychotherapy stands on the shoulders of Reich, Lowen and Pierrakos, as well as the other key contributors such as Pat Ogden, Bruce Lipton, Geshe Kelsang Gyatso, Dalai Lama, Bob Barber, and other teachers who illuminated the path or who supported me in this journey.

 We create new value and new ideas by creating new “big picture” context scenarios out of seemingly unconnected information.
 We are right brainers who leverage the left brain dominated analytical, statistical and narrow niche vertical information of others.